nvelopuk/LogicalExpressionBuilder/readme.md

 - Dynamic validation of expression parameters

 # Server side interpreter
+- Implemented in c# however could use other language
 - Could be tailored for other uses but currently built using DataTables, expressions evaluated by Column DataExpressions
 - DataTable constructed dynamically based on the available layers of questions, sections, dimensions